Credit rating agency: Early history

 When the United States began to expand to the west and other parts of the country, so did the distance of businesses to their customers.
 When businesses were close to those who purchased goods or services from them, it was easy for the merchants to extend credit to them, due to their proximity and the fact that merchants knew their customers personally and knew whether or not they would be able to pay them back.
 As trading distances increased, merchants no longer personally knew their customers and became wary of extending credit to people who they did not know in fear of them not being able to pay them back.
 Business owners' hesitation to extend credit to new customers led to the birth of the credit reporting industry.

-Mercantile credit agencies—the precursors of today's rating agencies—were established in the wake of the financial crisis of 1837.
+Mercantile credit agencies—the precursors of today's rating agencies—were established after the Panic of 1837.
 These agencies rated the ability of merchants to pay their debts and consolidated these ratings in published guides.
 The first such agency was established in 1841 by Lewis Tappan in New York City.
 It was subsequently acquired by Robert Dun, who published its first ratings guide in 1859.
 Another early agency, John Bradstreet, formed in 1849 and published a ratings guide in 1857.

 Credit rating agencies originated in the United States in the early 1900s, when ratings began to be applied to securities, specifically those related to the railroad bond market.
 In the United States, the construction of extensive railroad systems had led to the development of corporate bond issues to finance them, and therefore a bond market several times larger than in other countries.
 The bond markets in the Netherlands and Britain had been established longer but tended to be small, and revolved around sovereign governments that were trusted to honor their debts.
 Companies were founded to provide investors with financial information on the growing railroad industry, including Henry Varnum Poor's publishing company, which produced a publication compiling financial data about the railroad and canal industries.
-Following the 1907 financial crisis, demand rose for such independent market information, in particular for independent analyses of bond creditworthiness.
+Following the Panic of 1907, demand rose for such independent market information, in particular for independent analyses of bond creditworthiness.
 In 1909, financial analyst John Moody issued a publication focused solely on railroad bonds.
 His ratings became the first to be published widely in an accessible format, and his company was the first to charge subscription fees to investors.

 In 1913, the ratings publication by Moody's underwent two significant changes: it expanded its focus to include industrial firms and utilities, and it began to use a letter-rating system.
 For the first time, public securities were rated using a system borrowed from the mercantile credit rating agencies, using letters to indicate their creditworthiness.
 In the next few years, antecedents of the "Big Three" credit rating agencies were established.
 Poor's Publishing Company began issuing ratings in 1916, Standard Statistics Company in 1922, and the Fitch Publishing Company in 1924.